torianne02/pizza-analytics/README.md

 # pizza-analytics
 Welcome to *Pizza Analytics*, a Ruby-Sinatra-Grape-Sequel API powered Web-app designed with React.
 With *Pizza Analytics*, the user can see all pizzas and people within the database.
 A user can search people by name and see all pizzas by topping.
 The highest day of sales in a month is displayed, as well as streaks of days that are greater than the day before.

+This project was originally created for a company take home coding assignment.

 ## Installation and Usage
 Clone repository `$ git clone git@github.com:torianne02/pizza-analytics.git`